andriystr/Monapy/README.md

 that iteratively by one values is passed other step, this process continue while to the last step in the chain.
 Bindings define which step the value is passed to.
-Steps may be bind by next bindings: bind, loop, or_bind.
+Steps may be bind by next binding methods: bind, loop_bind, or_bind.

 #### Bind
 The values (in iterator) is passed to the next step.